 Yes, you already have a website.
 Every attorney and every firm out there has a site.
 However, we are not talking about any old website.
 We are talking about a high-performance website.

-What is the difference between a traditional and high-performance site?
+What is the difference between a traditional and high-performance legal website site and how will it help increase a lawyer’s income?

 Not very well!
 It is the same thing with websites.